Pureblueessentialsorg/pureblueessentials.com.au/content/about/index.md

 Pure Blue Essentials shall not be held liable for this.
 Please undertake testing of product(s) on small areas of skin or intended surfaces to ensure suitability.

 **Disclaimer:**

 All product images contained in our website are for illustrative purposes only and actual items may vary slightly in appearance.

 Package contents and/or packaging used are at our discretion and may vary from time to time.

 Errors such as misprints or omissions are regrettable.
 We reserve the right to make changes and corrections anytime in prices, products and specifications without notice.
 If we have made an error in pricing, we will notify you of the correct price.

 We will not accept any liability for any loss or damage or error which may be incurred by any person acting in reliance upon this information.
 Information is for education purpose only and individuals must exercise their independent judgement in determining if the product is suitable for their particular purpose or usage.

 Liability is limited to the value of the goods and does not include any losses including consequential losses.

 Compliance and all laws and regulations and intellectual property right and/or registered business name applying to the products are the responsibility of the user and any third party related to the user.

 **Terms & Conditions and Privacy Policy Amendments:**

 We may amend our policy from time to time or as required by law and this will be updated on our website.
-Refer to our website for updated details.

 **Your Consent:**

 By using this website you hereby consent to our Terms and Conditions.

 \-----------------------------------------------------

 **REFUND POLICY:**